droundy/fac/web/flags.md

   can be convenient if you know you have created a bunch of new input files.

+`--strict`
+: Make fac insist that the facfile specifies sufficient inputs to the build to determine a correct build order.

+`--exhaustive`
+: Make fac insist that *every* input for every rule is specified.

 `--verbose, -v`
 : Provide extra debugging output.